55 Ways I Saved (or Considered Saving) Time and Money Planning my Wedding

 It’s expensive AND it tastes nasty.
 It looks nice, but not as nice as you would expect it to, for the cost.
 Other frostings look almost as nice, taste hundreds of times better, and cost much, much less.

-30. Accessorize your flowers with bouquets from Sam’s, Costco, or Trader Joes
+30. Buy Flowers From Sam’s, Costco, or Trader Joes

 These stores sell bouquets with great colors, year round.
 Purchasing flowers for pew decorations, centerpieces, and buffet tables can save you a bundle.